finmavis/finmavis.dev/src/blog-post/server-side-rendering-react-with-razzle/index.md

 }
 ```

-Now, if we're inspecting the source again, it will minify our HTML response like below:
+Now, if we're inspecting the page source again, it will minify our HTML response like below:

 ![Monified response](/images/minify-version.jpg)